jasonwer/fileio/README.md

 # fileio
-Sample VSCode environment for C coding
+Sample VSCode environment for C coding (the main point being the .vscode folder, not the code itself!)